FabDonRixos/TranZero/README.md

 ## Installation

+### Firefox
 1. Go to [link](https://addons.mozilla.org/de/firefox/addon/tranzero/) and install the extension.
+2. If the link doesn't work try downloading the <a href="./TranZero_firefox.zip" download>ZIP Folder</a>
-2. Enable the extension in your browser.
+3. Enable the extension in your browser.

+### Chrome
+1. Chrome is currently not fully available
+2. But you can download the <a href="./TranZero_Chrome.zip" download>ZIP Folder</a>
+3. And install it as an extension

+- Please note that if you use the ZIP folder, you will not receive automatic updates for new versions.

 ## Usage

-After installation, TranZero will automatically delete DeepL cookies, allowing you to translate without interruption.
+- After installation, TranZero will automatically delete DeepL cookies, allowing you to translate without interruption.

 ## Features